 Log into the personal Facebook profile that is an admin to the page or group that is having reauthentication issues.
 Then go to Settings.

-When you're in your Settings, go to Apps.
+When you're in your Settings, go to Business Integrations.
 Next, scroll down your Apps list until you find CoSchedule.

 Mouse over the CoSchedule app, and click the "x".
 Then click Remove.